 How does stretching prevent injury?

 Injuries are multifactorial.
 In other words, there are a lot of things that come together for an injury to occur.
 Stretching could be one of these components.
-By improving flexibility, control and power throughout the full range of motion, stretching gives us a head start in injury prevention.
+By improving flexibility, control and power throughout the full range of motion, it gives us a head start in injury prevention.

 In our muscles, some neurons called mechanoreceptors are constantly feeding the body with information about the muscles’ tension and activity.
 Stretching helps reduce tension in the muscles, therefore, allowing these mechanoreceptors to be a little more “relaxed”.
 In this state, they have a better chance of responding to a fast stretch, and so you catch yourself before you twist your ankle.